-The Script Commands Window is the area where existing script files can be loaded in Test mode only and where script commands are entered, edited, and executed.
+The Script Commands window is the area where existing script files can be loaded in Test mode only and where script commands are entered, edited, and executed.

 Another use of the Script tool is to replay a Log commands sequence, for example to run a routine.
-This specific use is detailed in Section 7.9.
+This specific use is detailed in section Save a routine from Log window then Run it as a Script.